Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 select COUNT(*) as trip_count, MONTHNAME(starttime) as month, MIN(starttime) as starttime from demo.trips group by month;
 ```

-The results of the queries will be identical to before using the materialization but less compute will be needed during the query.
+The results of the queries are identical to the results you got before you used the materialization, but the queries required less compute resources.

-You will need to stop the Node.js application running in your terminal before starting the new instance with queries enabled.
+Stop the `Node.js` (```npm start```) application running in your terminal before starting the new instance with queries enabled.

 ```Shell
 export MATERIALIZED=true && npm start